MAIF/arta/docs/pages/rule_sets.md

 Let's take the following example:

-> Based on the [Hello World](how_to.md#hello-world) example, imagine that you need to add some rules about something totally different than the superhero school.
+> Based on that [example](how_to.md#standard-condition), imagine that you need to add some rules about something totally different than the superhero school.
 Let's say rules for a dinosaur school.

 ## Configuration